waozixyz/kryon/README.md

 - `implementations/`: Language-specific readers and renderers
 - `tools/`: Utilities (e.g., kry to krb compiler)

+## Development Setup

+This project uses VS Code with the following settings:
+- `.kry` files are treated as QML for syntax highlighting (see `.vscode/settings.json`).
+- Install the "QML" extension (`bbenoist.qml`) in VS Code for the best experience.

 ## Build and Run
 ### Compiler
 gcc -o kry_compiler tools/src/kry_compiler.c